 - This course is provided by world leading experts in the BHF Glasgow Cardiovascular Research Centre.
 Cardiovascular Medicine at Glasgow is rated in the UK’s top ten and has a research grant income of £50M.

-- The course has a modular based course containing taught elements, tutorial sessions, critical review sessions and hands-on demonstration of current laboratory techniques.
+- The Cardiovascular Science Degree has a modular based course containing taught elements, tutorial sessions, critical review sessions and hands-on demonstration of current laboratory techniques.

 - Tailored laboratory projects to suit student’s expertise and interests.